Big Hearts Small City History

 Other Relevant Information

 We're based in Riverview, New Brunswick, near Moncton.
-We do not have any office space or rental space, so there is no cost for us at this time.
-In Fredericton and Miramichi we have volunteers that work as needed, case by case, and there is no office space for them.
-We are trying our best to keep expenses as low as possible.
+In 2018 we now have a satellite office at 400 English Dr Moncton Suite 206 by appointment only.
+In Fredericton and Miramichi we currently as of April 2018 do not have volunteers that work as needed, case bcase, and there is no office space for them.
+We are always looking for volunteers in all cities we are in all the time !

 We plan on helping anyone in an emergency situation.
 If you need help and have nowhere to go or turn, we are here.
 We are here to provide direct help, to answer questions, point people in the right direction for resources or provide referrals.
 If someone needs help and falls in our purposes, we will do our best to help them out.
 We strongly believe in not duplicating services, but to fill in gaps in resources.
 This is why we work so well with other charities in our areas.